If You Grew Up In The 90s, This List Is Your Childhood

 We Read

 We borrowed physical books from the libraries and had annual subscriptions of Chandamama.
 We borrowed Hardy Boys, Junior Highs, Chicken Soup For the Soul, Ruskin Bond and Roald Dahl.
-As sophomores when we read The DaVinci Code, many of us considered symbology was a cool career option.
+As sophomores, when we read The DaVinci Code, many of us considered symbology a cool career option.
 For a long time, our favourite twins were the detectives Thompson and Thomson, we were yet to meet Fred and George Weasley.

 We Watched

 We have watched umpteen reruns of Home Alone, Jurassic Park and Titanic.
 Notting Hill remains the best romantic movie we have ever watched.
 A lot of us would have given an arm and leg to go visit The Travel Book Company and meet the handsome William Thacker in this quaint little London neighbourhood.
-Alas, international holidays with family was still not a trend then.
+Alas, international holidays with family were still not a trend then.

 Cartoon shows were aired only on Sunday mornings till cable TV walked into our lives and offered us Cartoon Network.
 Sitcoms were a weekly phenomenon for us, and F.R.I.E.N.D.S taught us how hanging out at cafes is cool.